frett27/Ada-Raft/README.md

 Ada Raft
 ---------

-First Implementation of the raft protocol,
+Raft is a concensus protocol (as paxos, zab, ..) , concensus permit to have global decision for a sets of agents / nodes / computers, behaving like a unique computer for decisions, see [https://raft.github.io/](https://raft.github.io/) for more general informations.
+Famous concensu's based products are : zookeeper, etcd Lots of products now embed concensus libraries, for redondancy and recovery. (cassendra, kafka, .. to name somes)

+This repo host a basic implementation of the raft protocol using the Ada Langage, suitable for secure and high quality software.
+This repo has been an holiday toy to learn about the key details of Raft Implementation.

 Only the first section of the raft protocol specification, is currently implemented.

-The implementation currently takes a bounded log, and entries are sent with a maximum of 10 (streams for sync)
+The implementation currently takes a bounded log, and entries are sent with a maximum of 10 (streams for sync, a fixed constant that can be changed at compilation time).

-**DISCLAMER** :
+**DISCLAMER** :-) , as usual :

 This project is NOT currently production proof for a correct use in production, Tests are available, and for explorers, you can takes it, test it, and if suitable for your usage, go for it ! :)